-Caroline F. (Project Manager), written over 6 years ago
+Caroline F. (Project Manager), written almost 7 years ago

 Please find below a newsletter about the conference.
 I pdf version with images included will be emailed out to all non-anonymous supporters.
 If you'd like a copy but donated money without leaving your name please contact me at firstname.lastname@example.org for your version.